 How your diet can affect your testosterone levels

 A frequent question asked by a lot of persons is how to increase your testosterone levels with a diet.
 One thing is clear while searching the specialty literature, that between testosterone and a diet there is a complicated relationship.
-For example, macronutrients have different effects on testosterone, on short term there is an effect and the same nutrient has another effect on the long term.
+For example, macronutrients have different effects on testosterone, in the short term, there is an effect and the same nutrient has another effect on the long term.

 In this article, we will discuss the correlation between diet, hormones and physical appearance.

-Instant and frequent increase of the glucose leads to reduced testosterone levels.
+Instant and frequent increase in glucose leads to reduced testosterone levels.

 The low ratio between carbohydrates and proteins leads to the testosterone decrease.